This post contains affiliate links.

 Hardboiled eggs on a white background.

-1. Place the eggs in a single layer in a saucepan and cover them with cold water.
+1. Put your eggs in a saucepan a single layer deep then cover them with cold water.

-3. Once boiling, reduce the heat and let the eggs simmer for about 9-12 minutes.
+3. Once the water boils, turn the heat down to low and let the eggs simmer for 9-12 minutes.

-4. Remove the eggs from the heat, drain the hot water, and transfer them to an ice bath to cool.
+4. Remove the eggs from the stove, drain the water, and put the eggs in an ice bath of cold water.

-Hard-boiled eggs are the base ingredient for the classic hors d’oeuvres plate of Deviled Eggs.
+Hard-boiled eggs are the main ingredient for the classic hors d’oeuvres plate of deviled eggs.

 Soft-Boiled Egg Healthy Deviled Eggs